The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 It is difficult to accurately predict profits a year in advance, but it may be possible to estimate which rate the taxpayer will fall in.
 In some cases, there may be specific reasons for a change, eg the turnover may be increasing, or the taxpayer may be winding down the business.

 In order to effectively advise a trader whether to bring forward expenditure, the marginal rates of tax and National Insurance Contributions (NIC) need to be considered.
 This can be complicated when considering multiple sources of income and care needs to be taken in considering the effects of earned income pushing savings income, dividend income or capital gains into higher rates of tax.
 For this reason, it is sensible to draft calculations and state the assumptions regarding other income and other relevant factors.
 This gives the taxpayer an opportunity to correct any assumptions which maybe erroneous.
-However, where a self-employed taxpayer has savings and dividend income which is covered by their respective nil rate bands, and no complicating factors, an estimate can
+However, where a self-employed taxpayer has savings and dividend income which is covered by their respective nil rate bands, and no complicating factors, an estimate can be made using the applicable effective rates.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.